 You’re sure to find adventure at Redwood Creek Challenge Trail!
 Share a photo of you earning your badges! pic.twitter.com/ap8C1Y83nb

 Nothing to obsessively refresh, but nice to browse while you’re waiting in line, and the word on the street is that if you tweet them with a question, you’ll get a response.

 3- Download a list of the food options.
-If you worry about picky eating, must stick to a certain diet, or just like to obsess about food before you go anywhere, here’s a PDF detailing meal options with a focus on healthy, balanced choices.
+If you worry about picky eating, must stick to a certain diet, or just like to obsess about food before you go anywhere, here’s a PDF (from 2013) detailing meal options with a focus on healthy, balanced choices.
+Look for the “Mickey Check” symbol to know which foods are approved for a select list of the healthiest choices.
 On my first visit as a parent, I was delighted by the sides of fruits and veggies that came with every entree.
 Take a peek at the menus.

 4- Read a blog post or two.
 You’re already reading one.
 Check.
 There are blogs galore dedicated to passing along Disneyland wisdom.
 If you do a google search, you might be instantly overwhelmed.
 Here’s a useful post from one Bay Area mom blogger.
 Now you’re good.
-This page on Skinny Scoop is a long list of tips for first-time visitors, which is also helpful.
+For a full e-book worth of insider tips, check out Cam Bowman’s 101 Disneyland Tips.
 I liked learning that you can get a “First-time” button to wear at City Hall if you stop by right when you enter the park.